Using Books to Talk to Kids about Donor Conception

 Books I Keep In Rotation

 If you think a book is missing from my list, let me know.
-I’ll try to get my hands on it for a review and audience testing with my own kids.
+I’ll try to get my hands on it for a review and to test it with my own kids.
+Links lead to the books read aloud when possible and links to amazon when not.

 Conception

 What Makes A Baby (Silverberg) - Every family should have this book.
-It’s not explicitly about donor conception, but the open-ended questions are a great way to introduce donors, parents, and others as part of a conception and birth story.
+It’s not explicitly about donor conception, but the open-ended questions are a great way to introduce donors, parents, and others into a conception and birth story.
 Great for babies and up!

 You Began as a Wish (Bergman) - Simple book that helps children explore all the parts that came together to make them who they are, beginning with a wish!

 Gamete Donation - There are so many books out there about donor conception.
-(I have over 40 of them in my personal library).
-Most of them were lovingly written by a parent trying to explain donor conception to their own child (while processing their own grief), making them hyper-specific to their family.
+I have over 40 of them in my personal library.
+Most of them were lovingly written by a parent trying to explain donor conception to their own child while processing their own grief, making them hyper-specific to their family.
 Most of the books have red flags for me.
-When I feel like I can recommend a book to any family built through donor conception, then the book goes on my list.
+When I feel I can recommend a book to any family built through donor conception, it goes on my list.
+I encourage you to explore these options further to see if they are a fit for you.

 A Kids Book About Donor Conception (Hovish) This book is about donor-conceived people, written by a donor-conceived person!
-There are no pictures, so this book is not particularly suited for younger children, but parents can read it to gain language and perspective.
+There are no pictures, so this book is not particularly suited for younger children.

 Zak’s Safari (Tyner) - A two-mom + one kid donor conception story that is fun for all families and all ages!